zix99/rare/docs/usage/aggregators.md

 ### Summary

 Create a 2D view (table) of data extracted from a file.
-Expression needs to yield a two dimensions separated by a tab.
+Expression needs to yield a two dimensions.
 Can either use `\x00` or the `{$ a b}` helper.
 First element is the column name, followed by the row name.

 ### Example